vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 Let's write a basic sink for Vector.
+Currently, there are two styles of sink in Vector - 'event' and 'event streams'.
+The 'event' style sinks are deprecated, but currently a significant portion of Vectors sinks are still developed in this style.
+A tracking issue that covers which sinks have been converted to 'event streams' can be found [here](https://github.com/vectordotdev/vector/ issues/9261).

+This tutorial covers writing an 'event stream' Sink.

-Create a new rust module in `src/sinks/basic.rs`.
+Create a new rust module in `src/sinks/` called `basic.rs`.

 # Imports